-The order, which was first hinted at from a Wall Street Journal report, is an attempt to expand consumer access to AHPs through direction from federal agencies and increasing the length of time that consumes can enroll in short-term, limited benefit health plans.
+The order, which was first hinted at from a Wall Street Journal report, is an attempt to expand consumer access to AHPs through direction from federal agencies and increasing the length of time that consumers can enroll in short-term, limited benefit health plans.
 The order would also allow health plan consumers to pay for premiums with health reimbursement arrangements (HRAs).

-AHPs will also be able to offer consumers the ability to purchase insurance across state lines that is compliant with rates and laws of the state where the coverage is purchased
+AHPs will also be able to offer consumers the ability to purchase insurance across state lines that is compliant with rates and laws of the state where the coverage is purchased.

 Criticisms of the order include the suggestion that offering AHPs at a larger scale could entice healthier consumers leave individual ACA insurance markets, causing federally-offered insurance premiums to spike as risk-pools become unbalanced with sicker enrollees.